 Cliff Strein wasn’t exactly a shrewd horse trader.

-After 35+ years, the Black Hawk Creek Saddle Club is still going strong and holding five to six shows a year, even as other area saddle clubs folded.
+After 35+ years, the Black Hawk Creek Saddle Club is still going strong.
+It hosts five to six shows a year, even as other area saddle clubs folded.
 Craig said his grandfather felt so strongly about helping kids, he would write checks for hundreds or thousands of dollars to keep or attempt to keep other financially strapped clubs afloat.
-“My grandpa wasn’t perfect, but he loved kids and wanted them to have a work ethic and be successful in life”.
+“My grandpa wasn’t perfect, but he loved kids.
+He wanted them to have a work ethic and be successful in life.”

 With over 50+ years in business, Cliff Strein’s legacy has endured and thrived under Craig’s loving and watchful eye.
 Using the same principles his Grandfather taught him, Craig has carefully nurtured and moved the Silver Spur Saddle Shop forward year after year, just as his Grandfather had intended.

 “I learned so much from my Grandpa.
 He taught me the importance of hard work and really knowing your product line.
-He lead by example and showed me what honesty, integrity and kindness really looked like.
+Grandpa lead by example.
+He showed me what honesty, integrity and kindness really looked like.
 Grandpa and I shared the belief that educating the customer, whether it be on riding disciplines or boot styles, was crucial in helping them find the best products for their individual needs.

-Above all, he wanted to make sure each and every customer that walked through our doors, received the best customer service possible and that all begins with kindness.
-He left some big shoes to fill but every day, my staff and I do our best to make sure we do just that.
+Above all, he wanted to make sure each and every customer that walked through our doors, received the best customer service possible.
+That all begins with kindness.
+He left some big shoes to fill.
+But every day, my staff and I do our best to make sure we do just that.
 I think he would be proud.”